 - The majority (50% or more) of all investigators must have been members of the College for 12 months prior to the closing date

 - Data collection for the proposed research must be undertaken in countries generally considered to be included in the Asia-Pacific region

 For the Early Career Research Grant

-- An Early Career Researcher (ECR) is a researcher who is within five years of the start of their research careers at time of application.
-This typically means you have been awarded a PhD, or equivalent research doctorate, within five years.
+- An Early Career Researcher (ECR) is a researcher who is within five years of the start of their research career at the time of application.
+This means you have been awarded a Ph.D., or equivalent research doctorate, typically within the last five years.
 However, an extension to this time may be approved owing to career interruptions, such as maternity leave

 - The CI must not have previously held the position of CI for a successful ACIPC research grant application in the past three years